jacobcassidy/docker-wordpress-ray-setup/README.md

 # Docker WordPress & Ray Setup

 This repository contains the files needed to quickly get up and running with a local WordPress development Docker container.
-The container uses the official Docker __wordpress image__ for the server, __MySQL__ for the database, __local volumes__ for live editing of the files and database, and the composer __Global Ray__ package for connecting with the Ray desktop app for debugging.
+The container uses the official Docker __wordpress image__ for the server, __MySQL__ for the database, __local volumes__ for live editing of the files and database, and the composer __Global Ray__ package for connecting with the [Ray desktop app](https://myray.app/) for debugging.

-Included below are one-time setup instructions for creating a __stand-alone NGINX Reverse Proxy Docker network__.
-This network container will allow you to run multiple containers simultaneously, all using unique local domain names on the standard 80 (HTTP) or 443 (HTTPS) ports.

-This removes the need to manage port numbers, gives you clean domains to work from (no appended port number), and manages running your local domains on the HTTPS protocol.
+Included below are one-time setup instructions for creating a __standalone NGINX Reverse Proxy Docker network__.
+The network container will allow you to run multiple local servers simultaneously, all using unique local domain names on the standard 80 (HTTP) or 443 (HTTPS) ports.
+This removes the need to manage port numbers, gives you clean domains to work from (no appended port number), and manages running your local domains on the HTTPS protocol with self-created SSL certificates.

 ## Other Docker Container Setup Repositories

-Depending on what stack you're using and whether you use the [Ray app](https://myray.app/) for debugging, another setup may be a better fit:
+Depending on what stack you're using and whether you use [Ray](https://myray.app/) for debugging, another setup may be a better fit:

 | Setups without the Global Ray package| Setups with the Global Ray package |
 | - | - |